cebreiro/FutureContinuation/README.md

 because std::future has no 'then' method, Despite the presence of coroutine, C++ has no async-await pattern.

-this repository will show you that awaitable future object by defining 'custom' executor.
+this repository will show you awaitable future object by defining 'custom' executor.

 ## Build
 ### CMake